ThreatLabz/smokebuster/README.md

 A tool to detect, analyze, and remediate SmokeLoader infections.

 # Compatibility
-SmokeBuster is compatible with Windows 7 through Windows 11 and supports SmokeLoader 32-bit and 64-bit versions from 2017 - 2022.
+SmokeBuster is compatible with Windows 7 through Windows 11 and supports SmokeLoader 32-bit and 64-bit versions from 2017 - 2022 as well as versions 2025 alpha and 2025 (currently the 64-bit main module only).

 # Usage
 ```
-Usage: SmokeBuster_x64_v_0.0.1.exe [options]
+Usage: SmokeBuster_x64_v_0.1.1.exe [options]
         -u    --uninstall            Uninstall Smoke
         -v    --save-memory          Scan Smoke memory and save matches to disk
         -p    --delete-tasks         Delete Smoke persistent scheduled tasks